astropy/astropy/docs/fits/users_guide/users_headers.rst

     ....

 These lists can be sliced like any other list.
-For example, to diplay just the last HISTORY entry, use `prihdr['history'][-1]`.
+For example, to diplay just the last HISTORY entry, use ``prihdr['history'][-1]``.
 Existing commentary cards can also be updated by using the appropriate index number for that card.

-New commentary cards can be added like any other card by using the dict-like keyword assignment syntax, or by using the ``Header.set`` method.
+New commentary cards can be added like any other card by using the dict-like keyword assignment syntax, or by using the :meth:`Header.set` method.
 However, unlike with other keywords, a new commentary card is always added and appended to the last commentary card with the same keyword, rather than to the end of the header.
 Here is an example: